Abster (ABSTER) Price Prediction & Price Forecasts 2025, 2026, 2030, 2040, 2050 | MEXC Exchange

 Abster Historical Price

-According to the latest data gathered on Abster live price page, the current price of Abster is 0.01473381USD.
-The circulating supply of Abster(ABSTER) is 990.49M ABSTER , giving it a market capitalization of $14.51M.
+According to the latest data gathered on Abster live price page, the current price of Abster is 0.01462669USD.
+The circulating supply of Abster(ABSTER) is 990.49M ABSTER , giving it a market capitalization of $14.49M.

 The Abster Price Prediction Module is a user-friendly tool designed to help you estimate potential future prices of ABSTER based on your own growth assumptions.
 Whether you're a seasoned trader or a curious investor, this module offers a simple and interactive way to forecast the token's future value.